PUR 402–05: ASU Graphic Standards

 Arizona Revised Statutes §§ 44–1406 to –1413

 All printed materials representing the university and/or using the university name or trademarks

 All individuals and groups, including student organizations, who expect to use the university name or trademarks

 ASU trademarks are the exclusive property of the Board of Regents.
 The university has published a communications guide that outlines the use of university marks and the university name on all printed matter.

-All uses of the university name, logo, seal, marks, etc. in graphic presentation must conform to the requirements of the Arizona State University Communications Guide.
+All uses of the university name, logo, seal, marks, etc. in graphic presentation must conform to the requirements of the ASU Communications Guide.
 No funds administered by or through the university, regardless of source, may be used to pay for any printed materials that do not conform to the established standards.
 Any nonconforming materials may be deemed to violate the Trademark Counterfeiting Act of 1984 and/or the Arizona Revised Statutes §§ 44–1406 to 1413 and may not be used to represent the university, a college, center, program, or individual staff member, even if nonuniversity funds are used to pay for the materials.
 Other entities, including affiliated organizations, must obtain a license in order to use the university trademarks.

 Any use of the university trademarks not addressed in the ASU Communications Guide must be reviewed and approved by Trademark Management prior to authorizing printing or publication.

 A secondary seal, logo, or mark that identifies a college, center, program, etc. may not be used in conjunction with the university trademarks on stationery or business cards (see “Exceptions”).